EyeCon-AAAD/EyeTrackingExperiment/readme.txt

 The file testWithVideo is responsible for the live gaze estimation from following black points on the screen from the video

 Requirments:
-the data folder should be downloaded to the main directory
+the data folder should be downloaded to the main directory.
+The "data" folder can be found in the dropbox under Dataset